cryptoapi-project/cryptoapi-swift/Examples/Ethereum/CryptoApiLib_EthereumKit/README.md

 ### Start using

 Сonfigure and return the object of the CryptoAPI class, which will allow to perform all the operations provided by the CryptoApiLib library.
+Further, we can use the obtained method to get the CryptoAPI object anywhere in the program.
 ```swift
 func configCryptoApiLib() -> CryptoAPI {
     // Initialize setting for CryptoApi with your authorization token.